8ta4/quest/README.md

 ## Compatibility

-> Does `quest` work with PDF files?
+> Can I use `quest` to read PDF files?

-Yes, `quest` works with PDF files.
+Absolutely, `quest` can handle PDF files without any issues.

-> Does `quest` work with DRM-protected EPUB files?
+> Can I use `quest` to read DRM-protected EPUB files?

-No, `quest` doesn't work with DRM-protected EPUB files.
+Nope, `quest` isn't built for DRM-protected EPUB files.

-> Does `quest` work with DRM-free EPUB files?
+> Can I use `quest` to read DRM-free EPUB files?

-Yes, `quest` works with DRM-free EPUB files.
-But you need to extract the HTML from the EPUB to use it with `quest`.
-If the content is spread across multiple HTML files, you might need to combine them.
+Yes, you can!
+But you'll need to extract the HTML from the EPUB first.
+If the content is spread across multiple HTML files, you might have to combine them.

-> Can `quest` be used alongside other browser extensions?
+> Can I use `quest` alongside other browser extensions?

-Yes, `quest` works well with other browser extensions.
+Absolutely!
+You can use `quest` with other browser extensions.
 It's built to play nicely with popular ones like Vimium and Dark Reader, so you can have a smooth experience even with multiple extensions running.